SET [ SESSION | LOCAL ] SESSION AUTHORIZATION username SET [ SESSION | LOCAL ] SESSION AUTHORIZATION DEFAULT RESET SESSION AUTHORIZATION

-This command sets the session user identifier and the current user identifier of the current SQL session to be user_name.
-The user name can be written as either an identifier or a string literal.
-Using this command, it is possible, for example, to temporarily become an unprivileged user and later switch back to being a superuser.
+This command sets the session user identifier and the current user identifier of the current SQL session to be username.
+The user name may be written as either an identifier or a string literal.
+Using this command, it is possible, for example, to temporarily become an unprivileged user and later switch back to become a superuser.

 The session user identifier is initially set to be the (possibly authenticated) user name provided by the client.
-The current user identifier is normally equal to the session user identifier, but might change temporarily in the context of SECURITY DEFINER functions and similar mechanisms; it can also be changed by SET ROLE.
+The current user identifier is normally equal to the session user identifier, but might change temporarily in the context of SECURITY DEFINER functions and similar mechanisms.
 The current user identifier is relevant for permission checking.

-The session user identifier can be changed only if the initial session user (the authenticated user) had the superuser privilege.
+The session user identifier may be changed only if the initial session user (the authenticated user) had the superuser privilege.
 Otherwise, the command is accepted only if it specifies the authenticated user name.

 The SESSION and LOCAL modifiers act the same as for the regular SET command.

 The DEFAULT and RESET forms reset the session and current user identifiers to be the originally authenticated user name.
-These forms can be executed by any user.
+These forms may be executed by any user.

 SELECT SESSION_USER, CURRENT_USER; session_user | current_user --------------+-------------- peter | peter SET SESSION AUTHORIZATION 'paul'; SELECT SESSION_USER, CURRENT_USER; session_user | current_user --------------+-------------- paul | paul